 Last year, new presenters included animal rights activists Jonathan Balcombe, author of What a Fish Knows and Gene Baur, co-founder and president of Farm Sanctuary.
-Returning again in 2018, they will continue to share their compassion and knowledge with us, giving voices to so many animals who suffer from factory farming and horrific food industry practices.
+Returning again in 2018, they will continue to share their compassion and knowledge, giving voices to so many animals who suffer from factory farming and horrific food industry practices.

-In 2018, we are excited to welcome many new presenters, including health activist and food writer Rip Esselstyn, registered dietitian and nutritionist Julieanna Hever, and Dr. Ron Weiss, founder of Ethos Health.
-We’re also welcoming Ingrid Newkirk onboard.
+2018 brings many new presenters, including health activist and food writer Rip Esselstyn, registered dietitian and nutritionist Julieanna Hever, and Dr. Ron Weiss, founder of Ethos Health.
+HHAS is also welcoming Ingrid Newkirk onboard.
 As president and founder of People for the Ethical Treatment of Animals (PETA), Ingrid has spoken around the world on animals rights issues.

 When Learning is Fun

 Sandy stands by the idea that “no one minds learning when they’re having a good time.”
-For our 15th cruise, instead of the usual seven days, the cruise will be extended to ten days, including President’s Day weekend.
-In addition to onboard adventure (including poolside socials and entertainment), we’re certain guests will have a good time exploring the ports of call.
+For the 15th cruise, instead of the usual seven days, the cruise will be extended to ten days, including President’s Day weekend.
+In addition to participating in onboard adventure (including poolside socials and entertainment), guests will certainly have a good time exploring the ports of call.

-While the ship’s route alternates between the Eastern and Western Caribbean every year (and we’ve traveled to more than a dozen coastal cities and towns), there are always new spots to see.
+While the ship’s route alternates between the Eastern and Western Caribbean every year (guests have been to more than a dozen coastal cities and towns), there are always new spots to see.
 The 2018 ports of call are primarily brand new to the cruise.
-The MSC Divina will depart from Miami, Florida, and head to the following ports of call in the Eastern Bahamas: St. John’s, Antigua and Barbuda; Basseterre, St. Kitts and Nevis; Fort-de-France, Martinique; Philipsburg, St. Maarten; Road Town, Tortola, British Virgin Islands; and Freeport, Bahamas.
+The MSC Divina will depart from Miami, Florida, and head to the following ports of call in the southeastern Caribbean: St. John’s, Antigua and Barbuda; Basseterre, St. Kitts and Nevis; Fort-de-France, Martinique; Philipsburg, St. Maarten; Road Town, Tortola, British Virgin Islands; and Freeport, Bahamas.

 But Who’s Counting?

-Nearly 50% of our 2017 guests signed up to attend the cruise in 2018.
-This means we’re doing something right.
-We crunched the numbers and figured out that we’ve offered 1,738 classes over the last 14 years.
+Nearly 50% of the 2017 guests signed up to attend the cruise in 2018.
+This means HHAS is doing something right.
+They crunched the numbers and figured out that they’ve offered 1,738 classes over the last 14 years.
 They’ve been wide ranging, from yoga, Pilates, meditation, and fitness classes to cooking demonstrations and lectures on topics including plant-based nutrition, cardiovascular health, and integrative medicine.
 Each year, cruise goers look forward to the always inspiring Recovery Panel.

-We’ve also learned a lot from our experience running the cruise.
-During one of the first cruises, we left from Ft.
-Lauderdale only to realize that the majority of our produce order for the week didn’t make it onboard!
-Fortunately, we were able to contact the supplier who would bring us the greens at Key West (our first stop).
+Organizers also learned a lot from our experience running the cruise.
+During one of the first cruises, the ship left from Ft.
+Lauderdale only to realize that the majority of the produce order for the week didn’t make it onboard!
+Fortunately, they were able to contact the supplier who would bring them the greens at Key West (our first stop).
 There was a dock strike in Key West, so they had to be carried on case by case.
 Fortunately, it all worked out and the rest of the trip was smooth sailing.
 A good lesson in remembering the importance of going with the flow.

 A Bright Future

 So many of you have adopted a plant-based diet because you want better health and a more peaceful world.
-What touches our hearts the most is hearing how lives have changed for the better through the cruise.
-While many guests have returned year after year, we always welcome aboard new faces!
-Make memories that will last forever and book by midnight on May 25 for the best rates and availability.
+While many guests have returned year after year, HHAS always welcomes aboard new faces!
+Make memories that will last forever and book today for the best rates and availability.